the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 The 3Ts of evals form a triforce of utility, and work best as a complete set.

-Below is a table of benefits and drawbacks of each one.
+Below is a table of considerations for each group:

 <div style="overflow-x: auto; margin: 2rem 0; -webkit-overflow-scrolling: touch;">
   <table style="min-width: 900px; width: 100%; table-layout: fixed; border-collapse: collapse;">